kaharez/lawcodes/5-code-of-criminal-procedure/book-05-appeals-and-review/article-03-3-appeal-procedure.md

 1. Appeals proceed on the trial record unless fresh evidence is admitted.

 2. Fresh evidence may be admitted if:
-   a. it could not have been obtained with reasonable diligence at trial;
+   (a) it could not have been obtained with reasonable diligence at trial;
-   b. it is credible and relevant;
+   (b) it is credible and relevant;
-   c. it could reasonably affect the verdict.
+   (c) it could reasonably affect the verdict.

 3. Parties shall file written submissions.